regularlady/alliance/README.md

 We welcome non-profits to fork the project to create a version for a client/coach business.
 You will need to have your local Rails dev environment setup, a [Twilio](www.twilio.org) account and a [Sendgrid](www.sendgrid.com) account.

+TODO: wiki article on how to deploy alliance

 ### Contribute

 Want to contribute to Alliance?
 We'd love to have you onboard.
 Please review the [Contributing as a Developer](https://github.com/brit200313/alliance/wiki/Contributing-as-a-Developer) guide to get started.